spotDL/spotify-downloader/README.md

 We also provide the latest docker image on [DockerHub](https://hub.docker.com/r/ritiek/spotify-downloader/).

+- Pull (or update) the image with `docker pull ritiek/spotify-downloader`.

 - Run it with `docker run --rm -it -v $(pwd):/music ritiek/spotify-downloader <arguments>`.

-- This will download music and write tracks in your current working directory.
+- The container will download music and write tracks in your current working directory.

-**Downloading a playlist:**
+**Example - Downloading a Playlist**

 ```
 docker run --rm -it -v $(pwd):/music ritiek/spotify-downloader -p https://open.spotify.com/user/nocopyrightsounds/playlist/7sZbq8QGyMnhKPcLJvCUFD